Dealing in Securities

 Forwin Securities is committed to serving clients at all levels and to providing them with various types of services, including placing, underwriting of shares and financing facilities.
 To help clients to achieve different investment objectives, we offer tailor-made solutions to meet their needs.
 We have been approved by the Hong Kong Securities and Futures Commission (“SFC”) to carry out Type 1 (dealing in securities) regulated activities.
-At the same time, we also are the exchange participant of The Stock Exchange of Hong Kong Limited and Hong Kong Securities Clearing Company Limited.
-We will continue to adhere to our corporate belief, “integrity, affinity, professionalism and innovation”.
-While giving full play to the advantages of our presence in China and Hong Kong, we will combine our professional services with high-quality risk control, effective compliance management and stable and reliable computer system to provide our clients with personalized services.
-We will unswervingly make Forwin Securities an excellent and leading integrated financial services provider.
+At the same time, we are also an exchange participant of The Stock Exchange of Hong Kong Limited and Hong Kong Securities Clearing Company Limited.
+Forwin Securities believes in working with “integrity, affinity, professionalism and innovation”.
+While giving full play to the advantages of our presence in China and Hong Kong, we combine our professional services with high-quality risk control, effective compliance management and stable and reliable computer system to provide our clients with personalized services.
+We aim to make Forwin Securities an excellent and leading integrated financial services provider.

 Hong Kong Stock

 |Stamp Duty||0.1% on transaction amount (round up to the nearest dollar)|